qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 }
 ```

 ### Avoid callback.
-Event-as-data
+Defer event handling.
+Event-as-data.

+Apply the previous deferred mutation and mutation-as-data idea.
+Don't immediately call callback when event happens.
+Store events as data and put to a queue.

-Similar to previous mutation-as-data, we turn calling of callback to events.
-The event should not indirectly borrow the mutable data.
-The event should use ID/handle to refer to data.
+The event should use ID/handle to refer to data, without indirectly borrowing the mutable data.

+The event then can be notified to the components that subscribe to specific event channels.
+Event can be handled in a top-down manner, following ownership tree.

 ```rust
 enum Event {